kovzol/RegularNGons/README.md

 You can use the parameter _e_ to set the last case to investigate.
 If it is not set, the tool assumes that all cases need to be checked for the given _n_.

+The parameter _r_ can be used to restrict outputs to rational values.
+This setting is off by default.

 ## Examples